tdhanapl/my-own/README.md

 # my-own
 It document of devops tools and Linux realtime

+###add for discard